studentwayen/INFO-550-final/ReadMe.md

 Reading two data, one is the amount of the country Electricity production from renewable sources named "namount.csv".
 And the other one is the proportion (% in total) of country Electricity production from renewable sources named "rapi.csv".

-Clone the project to your local repository (Or you can just download it directly):
+Clone the project to your local repository:
 ```
 git clone https://github.com/studentwayen/INFO-550-final.git
 ```